- Who can Participate?

 However, if you are going for an SR (Super Randonneur) medal you’ll need to complete a 200k, 300k, 400k, and 600k in one season.
 You can substitute a longer distance for a shorter one if necessary.
 (You can ride two 400k events instead of one 300k and one 400k.)

-You can also mix and match rides from other Brevet series if you like.
+You can also mix and match rides from other Brevet series if you’d like.

 Q: What is BMB?
 What is PBP?

 PBP is Paris-Brest-Paris, the premiere international 1200k.
-PBP is held every four years and is scheduled for 2011.
+PBP is held every four years and is next scheduled for 2015.
 This ride has a long history going back more then 100 years.
 The BBS series was originally created to train and qualify riders for PBP.

 Q: What are the time limits?